First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 Although the dissociative production of $\Jpsi$ off protons has been measured at HERA~\cite{H1:2013okq}, until now this process has not been measured using heavy-ion targets.
 Most of the experimental effort has been put on coherent vector meson photoproduction.
 At high energies, this has been carried out using photon-induced processes in ultra-peripheral heavy-ion collisions (UPCs) at the Large Hadron Collider (LHC)~\cite{Baltz:2007kq,Contreras:2015dqa,Klein:2019qfb}.
-In UPCs the two nuclei collide at impact parameters larger than the sum of their radii; in this case, the only possibility they have to interact strongly is that a photon from the electromagnetic field of one of the nuclei fluctuates into a quark--antiquark pair (or another more complex coloured state) which interacts with the other nucleus.
 The diffractive photoproduction of a $\Jpsi$ vector meson at the LHC has a very clean experimental signal with a sizeable cross section.
-The coherent photoproduction of a $\Jpsi$ off the Pb nuclei has been measured at the LHC at two different centre-of-mass energies per nucleon pair, \twosevensixnn and 5.02~TeV, by the ALICE~\cite{ALICE:2013wjo,ALICE:2019tqa,ALICE:2021gpt}, CMS~\cite{CMS:2016itn}, and~LHCb~\cite{LHCb:2021bfl} collaborations.
+The coherent photoproduction of a $\Jpsi$ off the Pb nuclei has been measured at the LHC at two different centre-of-mass energies per nucleon pair, \twosevensixnn and 5.02~TeV, by the ALICE~\cite{ALICE:2013wjo,ALICE:2019tqa,ALICE:2021gpt}, CMS~\cite{CMS:2016itn}, and~LHCb~\cite{LHCb:2021bfl} Collaborations.
 Together, these measurements cover a range in $\Jpsi$ rapidity of $|y|<4.5$.
-More recently, the ALICE Collaboration performed the first measurement of the $\mant$-dependence of the coherent $\Jpsi$ photoproduction cross section~\cite{ALICE:2021tyx}.
+More recently, the ALICE Collaboration performed the first measurement of the $\mant$-dependence of the coherent $\Jpsi$ photoproduction cross section~\cite{ALICE:2021tyx}, and the STAR Collaboration studied the structure of the deuteron through the $\mant$-dependence of \Jpsi diffractive photoproduction in deuteron--gold collisions~\cite{STAR:2021wwq}.
 The ALICE Collaboration also presented a measurement of the cross section for incoherent $\Jpsi$ production at midrapidity~\cite{ALICE:2013wjo}.